Ever wondered why?

 MCKS in his book Inner Teachings of Hinduism Revealed states:

 “Nowadays, people are like Hanuman.
 But they are the wrong kind of Hanuman.
 Instead of meditating on the Lord Krishna or Lord Rama or their Sat Guru, they regularly meditate on the ‘rock stars’, actors and actresses.
 These people are not exactly the best role models.
 If you look at them, you do not get spiritual empowerment.
 This is using the wrong role model.
 Who you meditate on you become.”

 Hence it is really important to pick the right role model.
-MCKS said that through Sharanagati we can “do a lot of things; not everything, but a lot of things”.

 You can read a lot more about Sharanagati in Master Choa’s book Inner Teachings of Hinduism Revealed.
 Additionally, the Sharanagati Poster provides a powerful prayer which can help one become more spiritually conductive if chanted with the right attitude.